masofurrye said: if i may ask, how many bit coins do you plan on making?

 I have no idea when this question was from, so apologies if I’m horrifically late.

-aufonddubois asked: Hi !
+aufonddubois said: Hi !
 I was wondering if you were still working on your themed rings ?
 They are truly wonderful...
 If you someday make them I would be so happy to purchase one !

 I almost had a plan put together for the rings, but then Greece went tits up and my jeweler / gold supplier went completely bankrupt, so… That’s on hold until further notice :\